Confluence vs. SharePoint: A comprehensive overview & comparison

 SharePoint is more of a traditional workhorse.
 It's designed for building company intranets and securely managing documents, especially if your company already lives and breathes Microsoft.
 Instead of a free-flowing wiki, picture it as a super organized central library or content management system (CMS).
 It's structured with "Team Sites" and "Communication Sites" that act as hubs for storing files and sharing official company news.

 Big companies and organizations that are all-in on Microsoft 365 tend to lean on SharePoint.
-It’s great for version control, compliance, and locking down permissions on sensitive documents.
+It's great for version control, compliance, and locking down permissions on sensitive documents.
 And of course, it plays beautifully with Microsoft Office, Teams, and OneDrive.
-The downside is that it can feel a bit clunky and rigid.
-Because information is so neatly filed away, it often feels buried, leaving employees unable to find what they need without bugging the IT department.
+Because information is so neatly filed away, it can sometimes feel buried, but it remains a solid choice for enterprise-level document control.

 Key feature comparison: Confluence vs. SharePoint